gottagetgit/SeestarGalaxy/README.md

 ## Features

-- **119 Celestial Objects**: Displays all 110 Messier objects, 8 planets, and the Sun
+- **120 Celestial Objects**: Displays all 110 Messier objects, 8 planets, the Sun, and the Moon
 - **Responsive Grid Layout**: Automatically adapts to different screen sizes
 - **Interactive Modal**: Click on any available image to view it in full size
 - **Smart Placeholder System**: Shows a placeholder for missing images